Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Physics of Inhomogeneous Flows

 The opacity of the clump material can modify the evolution of the clump.
 Figures~\ref{fig:singleop_dentev} and \ref{fig:singleop_kapfvol} show the density, temperature, opacity and volume fraction for models where the opacity of the clump material is raised or lowered.
 If the opacity of the clump is high, the radiation is unable to penetrate deeply into the clump.
 This means that the wind from the clump taps only a small mass reservoir.
 The resulting outflow is lower density but higher temperature.
 The extent of the high-opacity outflow is slightly lower.
 Depending on how the opacity evolves as it transitions from a solid to a plasma, the nature of the clump-material opacity can have a huge impact on the radiation flow.

 One important aspect of many computational studies of transport in inhomogeneous media is that all opacity databases that we are aware of assume that the material is a plasma.
 Especially for laboratory experiments, the embedded clumps are in a solid phase, and the opacity of this material can be very different from opacities obtained under plasma conditions.
 Electrons obey Fermi-Dirac statistics, which ensures that at solid densities, the partial occupation of higher-lying energy levels decays slowly, resulting in the long characteristic Fermi-Dirac tail.
 However in dense plasmas, the eigenspectrum is continuous and the partial occupations die out rapidly.
-This behavior governs the intra (inter) band transitions, or equivalently, bound--bound, bound--free, and free--free electron transitions, and therefore has a direct impact on optical spectra \cite{Filinov2003, Helled2020}.
-A recent study of asymmetric carbon--hydrogen (CH) mixtures has shown that compressing the system to three times its density at $k_BT=10$ eV results in an almost threefold increase in its electrical and thermal conductivities \cite{upcoming}.
-A compressed ``nonideal" plasma state emerges in numerous dynamic compression environments such as in the laser irradiation of condensed matter in pinched electric discharge experiments, or when the critical density values are attained at high static pressures \cite{Boehler1993, Aquilanti2015}.
+This behavior governs the intra (inter) band transitions, or equivalently, bound--bound, bound--free, and free--free electron transitions, and therefore has a direct impact on optical spectra~\citep{Filinov2003, Helled2020}.
+A recent study of asymmetric carbon--hydrogen (CH) mixtures has shown that compressing the system to three times its density at $k_BT=10$ eV results in an almost threefold increase in its electrical and thermal conductivities~\citep{upcoming}.
+A compressed ``nonideal" plasma state emerges in numerous dynamic compression environments such as in the laser irradiation of condensed matter in pinched electric discharge experiments, or when the critical density values are attained at high static pressures~\citep{Boehler1993, Aquilanti2015}.
+When using laboratory experimental data to test our hydrodynamic feedback to radiative heating, we must understand this physics.

 In the presence of spatial inhomogeneities, a subtle interplay exists between the temperature gradient arising from thermal conduction and the density profile that evolves to compensate for the thermal gradient \cite{Ping2015}.
 At an inhomogeneous interface, different opacities create a temperature gradient at the junction driving a density gradient.
 The response of the density to this induced temperature change can serve as a diagnostic tool for thermal conductivity, a critical parameter for planetary modeling.